 - Confirm that the client will not have to pay an extra fee because of the local lawyer.

-Similarly, Rule 5.5 of the ABA Model Rules permits a lawyer from any state to practice law in any other state if the lawyer's activities pertain to a matter that may end up in court or already is in court.
+Similarly, Rule 5.5 of the ABA Model Rules permits a lawyer from any state to practice law in any other state if the lawyer’s activities pertain to a matter that may end up in court or already is in court.
 Dog bite cases fit that description.
-States such as North Carolina have this rule.
 Some states require registration and payment of a fee, such as Connecticut.
 Some, such as Texas, have no black letter rule but instead have a custom of permitting qualified attorneys to engage in dispute resolution proceedings.

-Because Phillips lives in California, has his offices only in California, and is a member of only the California State Bar Association, he handles cases outside California in a manner that meticulously complies with Rule 5.5 or, if different, the particular state's similar rules.
-See State Implementation of ABA MJP Policies for a comprehensive summary of the states' positions on Rule 5.5.
+Because Phillips lives in California, has his offices only in California, and is a member of only the California State Bar Association, he handles cases outside California in a manner that meticulously complies with the law, whether it be Rule 5.5 or the particular state’s rules.
+See State Implementation of ABA MJP Policies for a comprehensive summary of the states’ positions on Rule 5.5.
 Also see Multi-State Practice of Law.